Proteins in the 21st Century

 - Ovo-Lacto Vegetarianism includes animal/dairy products such as eggs, milk, and honey

-- Macrobiotic diets consist of mostly whole grains and some fish
+- Macrobiotic diets consist primarily of whole grains and some fish

 - Flexitarians are on transitional diets, moving from animal products to a vegetarian diet